- UX Design

 5. Voice UI (VUI)

-2019 has seen a significant increase in the use of voice-enabled actions performed by users.
+2020 has seen a significant increase in the use of voice-enabled actions performed by users.
 This revolutionary trend includes the development of speech recognition technology, as well as the emergence of applications and plugins that can read typed texts aloud.
 Voice assistants such as Siri, Alexa, and Google Assistant have become quite popular.
-Recent analytics, published by 99firms, says 20% of all search queries are done through voice.
+Recent analytics, published by 99 firms, says 20% of all search queries are done through voice.
 Also, 31% of smartphone users worldwide use voice technology at least once a week.
-The same article predicts that by 2021, 50% of all online searches will be voice-activated.
+The same article predicts that by 2022, 50% of all online searches will be voice-activated.
 Sounds promising, doesn’t it?

 Many of those who watched the Google I/O conference were delighted to see how clever the Duplex voice assistant had become.
 Amazon Alexa, Databot Personal Assistant, Voice Typing Keyboard are three other solid apps with convenient voice interfaces.